 Hokkaido Salmon Hot Pot (Ishikari Nabe)

-- ¼ tsp kosher salt (Diamond Crystal; use half for table salt) (for salmon)
+- ¼ tsp Diamond Crystal kosher salt (for the salmon)

 - ½ lb daikon radish (2 inches, 5 cm)